albertfrutos/Photobooth-Rpi/README.md

 ### Misc parameters in config.json

-* "upload_interval_check_connection_seconds" sets the number of seconds between internet connectivity checks.
+* "uploadIntervalCheckConnection" sets the number of seconds between internet connectivity checks.
 If there is no internet connection or it goes down, the Photobooth does not upload any pictures (as long as the check has been done between the connection being dropped and starting the upload).
 Once the connection is up again, then the upload is resumed.
-* "pictures_upload_pictures": sets whether if the pictures have to be uploaded or not.
+* "picturesUploadEnabled": sets whether if the pictures have to be uploaded or not.
+* "fullScreen" enables a mode intended for screens where the image does not fill the entire screen.
+It just generates a full screen with black background using tkinter, so the desktop is not seen.

 ### Photobooth status during run and threading